WaleedK2000/electronic_voting_machine/README.md

-# electronic_voting_machine
+# Voting Machine App
-Java based project for Advanced Programming Course
+Java based project for Advanced Programming Course.
+This appplication is used to add candidates, add party, start voting.
+Furthermore, it is able to generate a ballot when voting starts and records votes and voter information.

-Technologies used
+## Technologies used
 JavaFX
 Java
 MYSQL